Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-91-the-rising-flood.md

 There was a reason for that, he found out that evening.

-“I wanna make a point,” the monstrous mountain of a gao rumbled in a near-infrasonic basso growl.
-“Firs’ly, that this shit is *important.* ‘Yer the first o’ *many* super-farms here on Cimbrean an’ its important ‘ta show it can be done, *yijao?* But second, that it’s important *’ta me.* That should clear out a lotta the bullshit ‘ya might face.
-Keep ‘yer family safe, too…”
+"I wanna make a point," the monstrous mountain of a gao rumbled in a near-infrasonic basso growl.
+"Firs’ly, that this shit is *important.* ‘Yer the first o’ *many* super-farms here on Cimbrean an’ its important ‘ta show it can be done, *yijao?* But second, that it’s important *’ta me.* That should clear out a lotta the bullshit ‘ya might face.
+Keep ‘yer family safe, too…"

 Good point, really.
 Who the fuck would mess with *him?* There weren’t even words for whatever the fuck he was.
 Dude was *literally* the size of a fuckin’ *house* with a lifelong bodybuilding and ‘roid addiction, and rather than waste anyone’s time, he stepped in and just…started rockpicking.
 Well, *boulder* picking, at this stage.
 Apparently he needed no equipment for that, he just tore them outta the ground with his claws and heaved them into the rubble pile.
 Some of them were *pretty big* too, easily big enough that Austin would have needed dynamite and a heavy backhoe to even attempt.